IndoorR2X: Indoor Robot-to-Everything Coordination with LLM-Driven Planning: RELATED WORK

 \section{RELATED WORK}

-Table~\ref{tab:benchmark_comparison} positions \textit{IndoorR2X} relative to four representative benchmark families.
+Table~\ref{tab:benchmark_comparison} positions \textit{IndoorR2X} relative to three prior benchmark families.
 We focus this section on the two technical gaps that motivate our benchmark and framework: (i) how to exploit infrastructure/IoT sensing for indoor embodied coordination, and (ii) how to evaluate LLM-based multi-robot planning under realistic partial observability.